yogami/AIVoiceTranslator/README.md

-# Benedictaitor: Real-time Classroom Translation System
+# AIVoiceTranslator: Real-time Classroom Translation System

-Benedictaitor is an intelligent multilingual communication platform for educational environments.
+AIVoiceTranslator is an intelligent multilingual communication platform for educational environments.
 It captures a teacher's speech, translates it to multiple languages in real-time, and delivers translations as audio streams to students in their preferred languages.

 ## Features